 Finland’s excellent learning outcomes (e.g. in OECD’s Pisa tests) are not only a testimony to research-based pedagogy and innovativeness towards teaching and learning – but also to first-class leadership and management in Finnish schools.
 During the one-month study program of Principal Academy Finland, principals, headmasters and administrators from all over the world can now learn more about the supreme ideology and the best practices of Finland’s world-class educational system.

 Principal Academy Finland (PAF) is a high-caliber further education program specifically designed for principals and school administrators outside of Finland.
-Held in Tampere, Finland, this diverse and comprehensive program lasts one month, in April-May or October-November 2018.
+Held in Tampere, Finland, this diverse and comprehensive program lasts three weeks.

 Who is this for?

 The program is meant for principals, headmasters, head of schools, superintendents, executive directors, and other school administrators who want to learn more about a world-class educational system and how it is led.